MicrosoftDocs/xamarin-docs/docs/tools/ci/includes/commandline-compile-of-xamarin-ios-ipa.md

 The following command line to specify a Release build of the solution **SOLUTION_FILE.sln** for the iPhone.
-The location of the IPA can be set by specifying the the `IpaPackageDir` property on the command line:
+The location of the IPA can be set by specifying the `IpaPackageDir` property on the command line:

  - On the Mac, using **xbuild**: